Bl4Cc4t/GoodTwitter2/readme.md

 - Translate tweets directly in your timeline!
 - Various other custom settings, take a look at the [previews](#previews)

+### Disclaimers
+- Please keep in mind that a few things break from time to time so creating pull requests and/or issues is appreciated.
+- This is by no means a full recreation of the old design, it is more like a hybrid between the two.

 ## Installation
 To use this script, you need a userscript manager.